Calling all Résumé Writers! The third annual ROAR competition will be opening soon!

 Refer to The NCRW Study Guide and The Gregg Reference Manual for résumé-writing concepts and strategies.

-The competition closes at 9pm EST on August 14th and the winners will be announced at the conference in Annapolis.
+The competition closes at (to be announced soon!) and the winners will be announced at the conference in Lombard, IL.
 The first place winners from each category will receive a free one-year membership to The NRWA.
 Following the conference, we will issue a press release announcing all the winners and runners-up and feature their names and entries on The NRWA website.

 Qualifying résumés may also earn the submitter a CEU.
 No refunds will be given once payment is made.